 A police officer should only “stop and search” you if they have a legal power to do so, regardless of whether you consent to being searched or not.

 If you are stopped and searched it doesn’t necessarily mean you have done something wrong.
-You may simply fit the description of someone the police officer is seeking in connection with a crime, or they may suspect you, because of some other circumstances or report, one of the things listed earlier.
-Remember though that these are not all the powers that the police have to “stop and search” you under – just the most used ones.
+It may be that you may simply fit the description of someone the police officer is seeking in connection with a crime, or they may suspect you, because of some other circumstances or report, you are in possession of one of the things listed earlier.
+Remember though that these are not all the powers that the police have to “stop and search” you – just the most frequently used ones.
 However, in each case the police officer must have a good reason for stopping and searching you and should tell you what this is.
 You should allow them to do that, or ask if it isn’t made clear.

-There are some occasions when a police officer can search anyone within a certain area, for example when there it is believed that serious violence could take place there, or a terrorist threat has been identified.
-The authority for them to do so must come from a very senior police officer and will only be granted rarely.
+There are some occasions when a police officer can search anyone (without them using reasonable suspicion) within a certain area, for example when it is believed that serious violence could take place there, or a terrorist threat has been identified.
+The authority for them to do so must come from an officer of at least the rank of Inspector and will only be granted when necessary.
 As normal though, the police officer should explain this to you and must be searching for items to be used in connection with the matter the power is given for.

 If you are stopped and searched the police officer will try to be sensitive, discreet and quick - they will do their best not to embarrass or delay you unnecessarily.
-If you are in a public place, you should only be asked to take off your coat or jacket or gloves.
-If the police want to ask you to take off more than this, or anything you wear for religious reasons such as a face scarf or turban, they must take you somewhere out of the public view.
+If you are in a public place, you should only be asked to take off your jacket, outer coat, or gloves.
+If the police want to ask you to remove more than this, or anything you wear for religious reasons such as a face scarf or turban, they must take you somewhere out of the public view.
 This does not mean that you are being arrested and in this case, the officer who searches you must be the same sex as you.